aabiji/qr/README.md

-A qr generator writting in Rust.
+A qr generator written in Rust.
 QR codes encode data into a image that can be scanned.
 The generator works and is also well tested.
 This crate is split into library (`qrgen`) and binary (`qr`) modules.
 To run, simply use `cargo run`.